-A short history of the Federal Wharf
+A brief history of the Chambly Jetty

-The Federal Wharf is located downstream from Lock No. 1 at the Chambly Canal National Historic Site.
-Immersed in the Chambly Basin, this pier is an integral part of the Chambly Canal's infrastructure.
-The wharf was likely built when the second phase of canal construction began in 1841.
-At the time, only part of the current wharf was in place.
-The wharf was extended in 1875 and again in 1879.
+The Chambly Jetty, also known as the Federal Wharf, is located downstream from Lock No. 1 at the Chambly Canal National Historic Site.
+Immersed in the Chambly Basin, this jetty is an integral part of the Chambly Canal's infrastructure and a significant cultural resource.